mideind/Embla_iOS/README.md

 # Embla iOS client

-Embla is an iOS app to access the [Greynir](https://greynir.is) query engine via voice.
+Embla is an iOS app to access the Icelandic-language [Greynir](https://greynir.is) query engine via voice.

-Requires iOS 12.0+.
+Requires iOS 11.0+.
 Probably only builds on a recent version of macOS.

 ## Build instructions